JJena/JMETER-Advanced-Dashboard/README.md

 1. Add the **Advanced JMeter Dashboard** to your test plan (Add → Listeners → Advanced JMeter Dashboard)
 2. Run your test
 3. Click the **"🌐 Open Live Dashboard"** button in the listener
-4. In the opened dashboard, click **"📡 Load Live Data"** to start real-time monitoring
+4. In the opened dashboard, click **"📡 Load Live Data"** to start real-time monitoring on this url `http://localhost:8080/jmeter-dashboard.html`

 ## Dashboard Features